There's no freedom here.

 "Fall is such a beautiful season, with the trees changing colors, and the cool breezes.
 Halloween was my favorite holiday, and I longed to walk hand-in-hand down the sidewalk with my beautiful woman, admiring the children's costumes, and tracing my fingers on the creases of her warm, beautiful hands, as we reminisced and people-watched, perhaps with a slight Tequila-buzz to set the mood off just right.
 Would it ever happen??"

-Written from behind the cold walls of a mental institution.
+Written from behind the cold walls of a psych ward.

 The mask, "Never look through my eyes," was also created